 Michael Scholl began at the University of Cincinnati in August 2013 as Senior Director for Sports Communications.
 In his role, he is the primary contact for the men's soccer, men's and women's swimming and diving and lacrosse programs, as well as the secondary contact for the Bearcats men's basketball team.

-In addition to responsibility for content covering those programs, Scholl will oversee internal publicity for the athletics department, as well as work with the department's publications and the football gameday program.
+In addition to responsibility for content covering those programs, Scholl will oversee internal publicity for the athletics department, as well as work with the department's publications and the men's basketball gameday program.